winglang/polycons/README.md

 Polycons.register(app, new PetFactory());
 ```

-See the documentation for details on how to create your own polycons and polycon factories.
+Check out the documentation for more details about how to create your own polycons and polycon factories.

 ## 📖 Documentation